Dynameomics is a continuing project in the

 targets were selected from the consensus fold list.
 A target refers to a specific

-the example on the left).
 The specifics of this choice are give on the

 Target Selection page.
 The complete list of consensus folds, their populations